 Every year, the City of Roses* throws itself a big party, in the form of the Portland Rose Festival.
 The city’s official festival includes more than 60 events, starting with the Rock ‘n’ Roll Portland Half Marathon on the third Sunday of May and concluding with the Rose Cup Races the second weekend of June.
 In between, there are parades, carnival rides and fun galore.
 Best of all, you’re invited!

-The festival proper kicks off with a spectacular fireworks show on the Friday of Memorial Day weekend (May 23, 2014).
+The festival proper kicks off with a spectacular fireworks show on the Friday of Memorial Day weekend.
 For a great view, grab a seat on the Ferris wheel in the CityFair, which features rides, food and beer and live music in downtown’s Waterfront Park.
-The 2014 concert lineup includes indie electronica band Capital Cities, rockers Vintage Trouble, singer-songwriter Valerie June and country stars Clay Walker and Justin Moore.
+The 2014 concert lineup included indie electronica band Capital Cities, rockers Vintage Trouble, singer-songwriter Valerie June and country stars Clay Walker and Justin Moore.

 *Portland is known as the “City of Roses” because the weather is ideal for growing them.
 There are three fabulous rose gardens in Portland.
 The best-known is the International Rose Test Garden in Washington Park.
 Whatever you do during Rose Fest, take time to smell the roses.